 - 1 Tbsp soy sauce

-- In a non-stick frying pan, heat a little bit of oil and sauté salmon.
-With a wooden spoon, break up into smaller pieces.
+- In a non-stick frying pan, heat 2 tsp oil and add broiled salmon.
+With a wooden spatula, break up the salmon into smaller pieces.

-- Pour the mixture into a rice cooker after rice is cooked and mix all together.
+- Pour the mixture into the bowl of cooked rice.
+Mix all together.

-- While the rice is warm, make rice ball (usually triangle) with moist hands.
-Today I wrapped onigiri with nori seaweed (optional).
+- While the rice is warm, make rice balls with wet hands.
+See how to make onigiri in this post.